-Of course you can put on a CD or connect a smartphone to the speakers using Bluetooth, although even the most avid music buffs might need a break from their usual fare, or want to listen to someone speaking “live”, especially first thing in the morning.
+Of course you can put on some music to enjoy, although even the most avid music buffs might need a break from their usual fare, or want to listen to someone speaking “live,” especially first thing in the morning.

 Car-pooling is still very much a thing for the well-organized, and a quick glance at the traffic in a big Mexican city suggests that the average occupancy per car is one-point-something.
 But even for those vehicles that might qualify for a car-pool lane, if there were such a thing, one-on-one conversation isn’t that attractive an option when leaving home before it gets light, as traffic levels in the capital suggest many do here.